LazaUK/ORAS-OCIArtifact-CLI/README.md

 ``` PowerShell
 oras manifest fetch --pretty ghcr.io/%GHCR_USER%/%GHCR_REPO%:v1
 ```
-> [!NOTE]
+> [!TIP]
 > This step-by-step guide assumes you are using Windows 11 on your development machine.
+For other operating systems, please consult their documentation on the reference of environment variables.

 ## Step 2: Build a Docker Image